IgnatMaldive/PaintPilot/index.md

 ### See-through base

-With PaintPilot's see-through base, you can slide across the canvas to cover a larger surface.
-It is designed to fit any canvas configuration, ensuring that the creative process adapts to your own style.
+With PaintPilot's see-through base, you can slide across the canvas to cover a larger surface, fitting any canvas configuration.

 &nbsp;